-The MLS® Home Price Index (HPI) Composite Benchmark was up by 2.8 per cent year-over-year.
+The average selling price for February 2014 sales was up by 8.6 per cent to $553,193, compared to the average of $509,396 reported for February 2013.
+The MLS® Home Price Index (HPI) Composite Benchmark was up by 7.3 per cent year-over-year.

 |2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | 1996|